kpinarci/backup/readme.md

 ```

 ## Create a new ssh-key

 To enable passwordless authentication, generate a new SSH key and add the public key to the `authorized_keys` file.

 ```sh
 ssh-keygen -t ed25519 -o -a 100 -C "$(whoami)@$(hostname)-borg-$(date -I)" -f ~/.ssh/borg_id_ed25519
 ```

-## Restic ssh-key
+## Restirick ssh-key

-For better security, you can restic the ssh-key on `authorized_keys`.
+For better security, you can restirick the ssh-key on `authorized_keys`.
 More details [here](https://www.thomas-krenn.com/de/wiki/Ausf%C3%BChrbare_SSH-Kommandos_per_authorized_keys_einschr%C3%A4nken)

 ```shell
 # /root/.ssh/authorized_keys
 command="borg serve --restrict-to-path /home/<reponame>" <set here your ssh-pub-key>